-By 1861 there were 51 known missionary societies 22 in Great Britain, 15 on the Continent, and 14 in North America.
+By 1861 there were 51 known missionary societies -- 22 in Great Britain, 15 on the Continent, and 14 in North America.
 About 2,000 missionaries were being supported in 1,200 mission stations.
-By 1900, however, the number of sending agencies had jumped to 600 with 62,000 missionaries at work around the world.
+By 1900, however, the number of sending agencies had jumped to 600 with 62,000 missionaries deployed around the world.

 Tucker points out that the missionary enterprise was greatly facilitated by colonialism and imperialism.
 Inadvertently these outpost settlements and trading posts often afforded a comparatively safe haven for missionaries who went out into the surrounding territory to preach the gospel.
 Sometimes the missionaries went out solely to serve the colonists, but this could not be classified as truly missionary work.

 The British government was particularly supportive of missionary efforts, and since, at one time, a quarter of the earth's land surface was under the British flag, this was a considerable factor in the expansion of the gospel.
 The trading companies were far less cordial, however, particularly the East India Company, which considered missionaries and missionary work to be contrary to their interests.

-The 19th-century missionary movement brought to the fore a great list of pioneers whose names became legend.
+The 19th-century missionary movement brought to the fore a great list of pioneers whose names became legends.
 These were the trailblazers who fueled the fires of missionary interest in the homeland by their heroic exploits.

 One of the first of these, and generally recognized as the father of modern missions, was William Carey, English cobbler-turned-missionary, who went to India under the Baptist Missionary Society in 1793.
 His Serampore mission station near Calcutta became a model that others followed.
 There he spent 34 years chiefly in translating the Bible into Bengali, Sanskrit, and Marathi. [ more on Carey ]

 Following in Carey's footsteps was Adoniram Judson.
 He and his his wife Anne were among the very first people from the United States to go abroad as missionaries.
 They arrived at Serampore in 1812 but soon went on to Burma to become its most famous missionary pioneers.